uplift-ltd/nexus/website/docs/packages/push-notifications.md

 ### NotificationRenderPrompt

 If permission is undetermined, it renders the children.
-The children is a function that gets passed in `permissionStatus` and `registerForNotifications`.
+The children is a function that gets passed in `permissionStatus` and `registerPushNotifications`.

 _NOTE_: On iOS if the user denies the status is always undetermined, you may want to store if the user denied and hide the component.
-You can check the result of `registerForNotifications` for this.
+You can check the result of `registerPushNotifications` for this.

 ```tsx
 import {